-Put the sliced cucumber and onion in a bowl with a generous portion of chopped dill.
+Step 4: Put the sliced cucumber and onion in a bowl with a generous portion of chopped dill.

-Transfer the Pickled Cucumber Salad to mason jars (or any airtight container) and let it sit in the fridge for at least a few hours.
+Step 7: Let it sit in the fridge for at least a few hours.
 It will get even better if you let the flavors combine overnight.

 It’s a great healthy alternative to store-bought pickles and condiments, which usually contain a lot of sugar or other preservatives.

 More healthy vegetable recipes

 There are so many delicious ways to include more vegetables in your diet.
 Here are a few more recipes that are simple to make and full of flavor:

 You can also check out this roundup of the best low carb vegan recipes.

 If you try this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - 1 ⅔ cup (4 dl) white vinegar

 - ½ cup (1.2 dl) unfiltered apple cider